GNS-NICRF/.github/profile/README.md

 For comments or questions, email Matt Harris at m.harris@gns.cri.nz

-The NICRF is a facility jointly funded by [GNS Science](https://www.gns.cri.nz/) and [Victoria University of Wellington](https://www.wgtn.ac.nz/).
+The NICRF is jointly funded by [GNS Science](https://www.gns.cri.nz/) and [Victoria University of Wellington](https://www.wgtn.ac.nz/).